You are currently browsing the tag archive for the ‘blue lacy’ tag.

 The banquet was a wonderful opportunity for the NLDA to educate the public about blood tracking, work with hunters and a variety of dog breeds, and catch up with old friends.

-A well-bred Lacy Dog is more than a piece of paper.
+Purebred doesn’t necessarily mean well-bred and a well-bred Lacy Dog is more than a piece of paper.
 Though pedigrees will give you important insights into a dog’s lineage, registration does not guarantee a puppy will look or work like a Lacy Dog.
 When picking out a puppy, these are the things a buyer should expect from an ethical Lacy breeder.
+Among other things, an ethical breeder should be educated about genetics, structure, anatomy, purpose, animal health, behavior, and training methods.

 1.)
 Breeding for working ability.
 An ethical breeder will be able to show you their Lacys at work.
 If that is not geographically possible, they will have videos or numerous photos available for potential buyers.
 If you want a true working Lacy, you should only buy a puppy out of working parents.
 Though pet breeders will occasionally produce a good hunting or herding dog, the odds are against it.

 2.)
 Breeding to standard.
 In addition to being proven working dogs, breeding stock should fit the conformation standard.
-It is important that the dogs are the right size, ideally 18 to 21 inch and 30 to 50 pounds, so they can perform the jobs they were created for in the Texas brush and heat.
-Dogs should not look like hounds (long ears or drooping lips) nor should they look like pit bulls (pricked ears or a squat build).
+It is important that the dogs are the right size, ideally 17 to 22 inch and 30 to 50 pounds, so they can perform the jobs they were created for in the Texas brush and heat.
+Dogs should not look like hounds (long ears or drooping lips) nor should they look like pit bulls (pricked ears or overly heavy, loaded shoulders).
 Ethical breeders will only use standard dogs in their breeding program.

 3.)
 Breeding for temperament.
 Lacys are tough working dogs.
 They should be driven, gritty and capable of getting the job done.
 Many are protective of their property and people.
 They also have a strong pack instinct and will correct other dogs.
 But truly aggressive dogs should never be bred.
 Dogs who bite people or wantonly attack other dogs have no place in a breeding program.